$0 Massachusetts Adoption Quick-Start Checklist

 Name formalization.
 If the adoptive parents wish to change the child's name, the readoption proceeding is the most efficient way to do so in Massachusetts.

 Readoption requires filing in the Probate and Family Court in the county where the family lives.
-The petition is generally simpler than an original adoption — the foreign decree and the child's immigration documents do most of the evidentiary work.
-Attorney fees for readoption typically run $1,500 to $3,000.
+The foreign decree and the child's immigration documents are central to the proceeding; confirm current filing and documentation requirements with the court or an attorney.

 Costs of International Adoption